Ahil-Mohammad/YOLO/README.md

 * Phase 5: Running & Testing the AI
 Launch the App:

-In the left sidebar of VS Code, click your script (e.g., vision_app.py).
+In the left sidebar of VS Code, click your script (main.py).

 Click the Play button (▷) in the top-right corner.